 The increased number of abnormal plasma cells can lead to bone destruction and high levels of calcium in the blood (hypercalcemia).
 The abundance of abnormal plasma cells can also interfere with the functioning of other blood cells:

 - Red blood cells that carry oxygen to tissues throughout the body

 - White blood cells that fight infection and disease

 - Platelets that form blood clots to stop bleeding

 Normal plasma cells, as part of the immune system, produce antibodies that fight infections and diseases.
-Malignant plasma cells, or myeloma cells, produce an abnormal antibody known as M protein (also called monoclonal protein) that collects in blood and urine.
+Antibodies are a type of protein made by plasma cells, usually in response to an infection or vaccine.
+Malignant plasma cells, or myeloma cells, produce an abnormal antibody known as M protein (also called monoclonal protein) or a small part of the antibodies called light chains that collects in blood and urine.
 The M protein does not help fight infection.
 It can cause the blood to thicken and it can damage the kidneys.

 The level of M protein in the blood and urine is measured as an indicator of myeloma activity and response to treatment.
 It is referred to as an M-spike.
 In some patients myeloma cells do not produce M protein, in which case the level of disease activity must be assessed differently.

 Since myeloma cells typically are found throughout the body, the disease is referred to as multiple myeloma.
 However, the terms “myeloma” and “multiple myeloma” are often used interchangeably.